min-j/coronavirus-calculator/README.md

 - calculates a percent change between two dates
 - calculates the infection rate for a specific day

-In the future, I'd like to:
+In the future, I'd like to (in order of ease):
-- Retrieve data directly from the Github repository
+- Streamline the overall process with try/excepts to catch invalid inputs
 - Add a heatmap
 - Use mathplotlib to start plotting data points with either the user's inputs or all time
-- Streamline the overall process with try/excepts to catch invalid inputs
+- Retrieve data directly from the Github repository
 - Create some sort of GUI